OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Durability_Repair_System.md

 ```

 #### Condition Thresholds

+**Game Rule Summary**: The game warns you when your equipment needs attention.
+At 90% condition, items "could be in better condition."
+At 80%, they're "in need of repairs."
+At 70%, they're "in dire need of repairs."
+When items reach 0% condition, they stop working completely until repaired, so don't ignore these warnings.

 - **90%**: "could be in better condition"
 - **80%**: "in need of repairs"
 - **70%**: "in dire need of repairs"